If you are diagnosed in Colorado

 Learn about COCA's Support Programs

 We also suggest you take advantage of COCA's support programs.
 Order a Comfort Kit to take with you during ovarian cancer treatments.
-Download or order a print copy of our Colorado Ovarian Cancer Resource Guide to find valuable and relevant resources for the journey.
-Join us at a Nicki's Circle Support Group to meet other women, and check out COCA.Cares Financial Assistance if you find yourself in a situation of need.
+Find our Resource Guide on this website for valuable and relevant resources for the journey.
+Join us at a Nicki's Circle Support Group to meet other women, and check out our Financial Assistance if you find yourself in a situation of need.
 We're here to help you through all stages of ovarian cancer.

 The COCA Comfort Kit program is for women who are newly diagnosed with ovarian cancer in Colorado.
 The tote bag "kit" includes items of comfort (a soft teal blanket, a hand knit item, etc.) along with a copy of our Ovarian Cancer Resource Guide (see above).
 If you or someone you know is interested in receiving a COCA Comfort Kit, please contact Jeanene Smith at 720-971-9436 or Jeanene@Colo-OvarianCancer.org.